jrduncan831/ai_environments_at_tacc/docs/ai_containers_tacc/Advanced Container Build with Pytorch.rst

 ::
     docker build --platform linux/amd64 -t [username]/bert-classifier:0.0.1 .

-- If the image is not already on your machine, Docker will download it from Docker Hub.
+- If the image is not already on your machine, Docker will download it from **Docker Hub**.
-- If the image is already available, Docker will use the cached version on your machine.
+- If the image is already available, Docker will use the **cached** version on your machine.

 **Checking to See if the Image is Uploaded**
 After building, you can check whether the CUDA libraries are properly installed inside the container by running: